VR-25/acc/README.md

 ### Restore Default Config

-This can save you a lot of time and grief.
+This can potentially save a lot of time and grief.

 `acc --set --reset`, `acc -sr` or `rm /data/adb/vr25/acc-data/config.txt` (failsafe)